 - Identifying the faculty members who will assume educational and supervisory responsibility for residents - Specifying the responsibilities for teaching, supervision, and formal evaluation of residents - Specifying the duration and content of the educational experience - Stating the policies and procedures that will govern resident education during the assignment - I.B.4.
 The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all residents, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS).
-(Core) - I.B.5.
-Resident education at a participating site that is a private practitioner's office must be limited to those offices of program faculty members and must have defined goals and objectives.
-(Core) - I.C.
-Workforce Recruitment and Retention individuals underrepresented in medicine and medical leadership in accordance with the Sponsoring Institution's mission and aims.
+(Core) - I.B.4.a) A site providing six months or more of required education must be approved by the Review Committee before residents rotate there. - I.C.
+Workforce Recruitment and Retention